mooreds/docs-1/references/connectors/stripe-documentation.md

 ## delete_sku

-<p>Delete a SKU.
-Deleting a SKU is only possible until it has been used in an order.</p>
+Delete a SKU.
+Deleting a SKU is only possible until it has been used in an order.

 <details><summary>Parameters</summary>